ImohitI/MustDoQuestions/src/edu/dsa/greedytech/greedy.md

 Arrays.sort(arr, (a, b) -> (a[0] - a[1]) - (b[0] - b[1]))

 then just take first n/2 a 0index and last n/2 b 1indiex
+time complexity O nlogn
+space complexity O n

+5. MinRefulStops
+max heap of gas tank capacity encountered yet keep going till u have gas when exhausted check if refueled at max capacity will u be able to proceed We increase the maxdistance assuming we would stop at the max capacity gas station ecountered increase the stop, if heap is empty and target still not reached return -1 when passing a gas station and fuel not required then add the capacity to max heap

+java priority queue is minheap by default, add Collections.reverseOrder() , to make it max heap Time complexity O(nlogn)
+Space complexity On

+6. Largest Palindromic Number
+given a string of num, make the largest palindrome freq map, start from largest, largest odd freq num is your middle

+Time complexity On
+Space complexity On